-Degus Octodon degus are diurnal with good vision and are highly sociable robust rodents that live in large groups making their burrows near to rocks and hedgerows and dig communally to construct larger and more elaborate burrows than they would on their own, as avid nest builders including a store for their food supply.
-They spend a lot of time collecting twig piles and within the Degus community it is thought that the bigger the twig piles the higher their status.
+Degus Octodon degus are diurnal (active at dawn and dusk) with good vision and are highly sociable robust rodents that live in large groups making their burrows near to rocks and hedgerows and dig communally to construct larger and more elaborate burrows than they would on their own, as avid nest builders including a store for their food supply.
+They spend a lot of time collecting twig piles and within the degus community it is thought that the bigger the twig piles the higher their status.
 (Talk about keeping up with the neighbours!!)

 Degus exhibit a wide array of communication techniques.
 They have an elaborate vocal repertoire, where the young need to be able to hear their mother's calls if the emotional systems in their brains are to develop properly.
 Another way of communicating is that they use their urine to scent mark, and experiments have shown that they react well to one another's marks.

 That Degus are able to discriminate ultraviolet light from wavelengths visible to humans.
 It is thought that this sensitivity has a social function in that their tummies, fur, and their urine are highly UV reflective.